tedchain/tedchain-technology/README.md

 ``DATA`` record
 ---------------

 The ``DATA`` record is used to store arbitrary text data.
 The record name can be any valid UTF-8 string.
-It can be used to store things such as :ref:`asset metadata <asset-metadata>`, :ref:`symbolic links <goto-records>` within the accounting system, :ref:`permissions <dynamic-permissions>`, or any other important piece of arbitrary data that needs to be cryptographically secure.
+It can be used to store things such as `asset metadata <asset-metadata>`, `symbolic links <goto-records>` within the accounting system, `permissions <dynamic-permissions>`, or any other important piece of arbitrary data that needs to be cryptographically secure.

 Method calls
 ============